kups23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 11-directories_permissions script created to add execute command to sub directory for owner , group and other user
 - 12-directory_permissions script created to create directory with permission 751
 - 13-change_group script created to change group owner of hello file
+- 100-change_owner_and_group script created to change owner and group of all files and directories.